 All these sound like nice concepts, but what has the Arctic Council actually done?
 Well, one part is supporting research through their various research groups which can influence the decision making of governments and other bodies.
 They have also helped to create a few bits of actual policy such as the Arctic Search and Rescue Agreement created in 2011, which basically puts aside differences in territorial claims and coordinates which countries respond to emergencies in the waters of the Arctic to ensure people are kept safe.
 Right now they are also working on a project to promote gender equality in the Arctic in governance and leadership.

 Where does South Korea come into all this?
-Well, the Arctic Council has what are known as observer states.
-They are countries that are not in the Arctic but are interested in the decision being made about it, so want to come along to meetings to see what is happening.
+Well, the Arctic Council also has what are known as observer states.
+They are countries that are not in the Arctic but are interested in the decisions being made about it, so want to come along to meetings to see what is happening.
 They can present information at meetings, submit documents and generally provide opinions, but cannot vote.
-Current observer states, which have had to officially apply to become an observer state, are Germany, the Netherlands, Poland, the UK, France, Spain, China, India, Italy, Japan, South Korea, Singapore and Switzerland.
-The EU applied to be an observer state, but has been rejected partially due to their stance on indigenous seal hunting in Canada which has been viewed as disrespectful to the traditional way of life of the indigenous peoples there, respect of indigenous cultures being an important part of the Arctic Councils work.
+Current observer states, which have had to officially apply for this role, are Germany, the Netherlands, Poland, the UK, France, Spain, China, India, Italy, Japan, South Korea, Singapore and Switzerland.
+The EU applied to be an observer state, but has been rejected partially due to their stance on Indigenous seal hunting in Canada which has been viewed as disrespectful to the traditional way of life of the Inuit there, respect of Indigenous cultures being an important part of the Arctic Council’s work.
 Turkey’s application is pending.

 They’ve got the power?